cap-js/docs/plugins/index.md

 ## Attachments

-The Attachments plugin provides out-of-the-box handling of attachments stored in, for example, AWS S/3 through [SAP BTP's Object Store service](https://discovery-center.cloud.sap/serviceCatalog/object-store).
+The Attachments plugin provides out-of-the-box handling of attachment storage.
+On Node.js, attachments are stored on AWS S/3 through [SAP BTP's Object Store service](https://discovery-center.cloud.sap/serviceCatalog/object-store), whereas Java stores attachments on the SAP HANA database.
 To use it, simply add a composition of the predefined aspect `Attachments` like so:

 ```cds
 using { Attachments } from '@cap-js/attachments';